populse/capsul/completion.md

     -- 2 - Generate paths --> P
 ```

-## Datasets
+## Datasets and relative directory reference

-A dataset is an object that is attached to a directory (it contains its path) and makes the link between the directory content and a schema of metadata.
-A `Dataset` is based on a `MetadataSchema` that is a `Controller` whose fields describes the metadata schema.
+In Capsul, during a process creation, the authors can define how many different datasets the process will use.
+For instance, a normalization process could be defined with three datasets : one for input data, one for output data and one containing normalization templates.
+Except the list of datasets, no other information is known about them at process creation time (neither the base path of the dataset nor the schema it uses).
+Therefore, a process simply defines one name for each dataset it uses.
+By default, two datasets are defined : ̀input` for input files and `output`for output files.
+But a processes can define there own dataset symbolic names.
+For instance `SPM templates` could be used to designate the directory containing the template images bundled with the SPM software.
+Of course, it is necessary that all processes uses the same symbolic name for a given directory.

+To ba able to do something with a dataset name, one must know two things:
+* What is the path of the base directory for this dataset ?
+* How the file names are organized in this directory ?
+In other words, what is the metadata schema associated with this dataset.

+This information depends on the execution environment.
+Indeed, the path of a directory that will be used by a process may only be valid on the execution environment.
+If the user is on a remote computer this path may be invalid on this machine.
+Therefore, the link between a dataset global name and its actual location and schema is done in Capsul's execution environment configuration.
+This configuration contains a series of `Dataset` objects making the link between the global name and the base path location as well as the metadata schema.
+A metadata schema represents the orgranization of the paths within the dataset.
+For instance their is a metadata schema for BIDS organization.
+Each metadata schema is a subclass of `MetadataSchema` that derives from `Controller`.
+A schema contains controller fields describing the metadata that can be used to create a single path.
 For instance, a BIDS dataset class could be defined as follows:

 ```
 class BIDSSchema(MetadataSchema):
-    ''' BIDS metadata schema
+    ''' Metadata schema for BIDS datasets
     '''
+    schema_name = 'bids'

     folder: Literal['sourcedata', 'rawdata', 'derivative']
-    pipeline: str = None
+    process: str = None
     sub: str
     ses: str
-    data_type: str
+    data_type: str = None
     task: str = None
     acq: str = None
     ce: str = None